Medroxyprogesterone (By injection)

 - For treatment of cancer symptoms, you may start with a shot once per week.
 You may need fewer shots as your treatment goes forward.

 - For birth control or endometriosis, you will need a shot every 3 months (13 weeks).
-Read and follow the patient instructions that come with this medicine.
-Talk to your doctor or pharmacist if you have any questions.

 - You might need to have the first shot during the first 5 days of your normal menstrual period, to make sure you are not pregnant.
 If you have just had a baby, you may receive a shot 5 days after birth if you are not breastfeeding or 6 weeks after birth if you are breastfeeding.